jchook/activeredis/README.md

 * Lightweight
 * Easily adapts to any PHP Redis interface

 ## Development

 ActiveRedis is currently in its infancy.

 However, it is being actively developed.
 Feel free to fork & join in the fun.
-There are many planned features, including:

-* Relationships
+Some planned features:

+* Model Associations (in progress)
-* Indexing
+* Indexing (next in the queue)
-* Dynamic getters/setters
+* Bubbling events
-* Better connection management

 ## Installation